 Pop Quiz 3: How many grooves are on the circumference of a quarter?

-10. Today the U.S. government using state of the art technology to prevent counterfeit currency from being produced.
+10. Today the U.S. government uses state of the art technology to prevent counterfeit currency from being produced.
 The newest bill, the $100 bill introduced in 2013, includes a blue security ribbon with thousands of microlenses, a color-changing bell, raised print and other security features.

 Bonus Question: Why are there no living Americans on U.S. currency?